leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- review function, table and view ownership and access - lock down, test
+- allow data owners to:
-- metadata for groups
+    - view their group membership, with metadata
-- allow data owners to remove themselves from groups, and view their membership
+    - remove themselves from groups
         - update an accounting table ntk.group_removal_logs
     - and corresponding right grant and revoke
     - and update tests accordingly